Five Aspects of a Farm-Style Kitchen

 The design and style of a kitchen’s table and chairs goes a long way to confirming whether a kitchen is truly farm-style.
 Premium woods, like maple, oak, cherry or pine, are often used in their construction, which also features tight joinery and fittings.
 Some include artisan detailing, like the turned legs shown in the photo.
 Pine is an especially good choice for table construction because of its knotty texture and rustic appearance.

 Nothing says “farm-style kitchen” quite like a nice set of mason jars, and it’s a virtual must that your kitchen includes a set for storing spices, grains, flour, sugar and whatever else you want to keep handy and display attractively.
-These multi-purpose country staples can also be used as drinking glasses or vases for showing just picked wildflowers.

 For flatware, the simpler the design is, the better – and anything that incorporates a wooden handle is a bonus when looking to achieve a rustic feel.